 OakBend offers a wide array of services including most inpatient and outpatient surgical specialties, catheterization laboratory, obstetrics, medical and surgical hospitalization, emergency care, wound care, imaging, laboratory, cardiopulmonary, and nutritional education, among other services.

-OakBend distinguishes itself among its healthcare peers in Fort Bend County by housing several unique programs and facilities including the county’s only no-wait emergency departments, hospital-based skilled nursing facility, neonatal ICU with the capacity to care for premature babies as early as 32 weeks gestational age, advanced trauma program, acute care for the elderly (ACE) unit, geriatric psychiatric program, and permanent hospital-based air ambulance.
+OakBend distinguishes itself among its healthcare peers in Fort Bend County by housing several unique programs and facilities including the county’s only no-wait emergency departments, hospital-based skilled nursing facility, advanced trauma program, acute care for the elderly (ACE) unit, geriatric psychiatric program, and permanent hospital-based air ambulance.
 It also has numerous programs designed to meet the needs of the community including advanced wound care services, a heart attack program, and a Gold Plus-rated stroke program.

 In addition to the medical services it provides, OakBend is also committed to the community’s overall health and wellness.
 The hospital conducts and participates regularly in community health fairs to provide blood pressure, glucose, and other tests at no cost.
 OakBend also collaborates with local organizations such as AccessHealth, Texana Center, EMS operators, Fort Bend County Department of Health and Human Services, Child Advocates of Fort Bend County, Richmond State School, and the Mamie George Community Center, among others.